markediez/coding-drills/javascript/prompt1/README.md

 # Prompt 1 - ASCII Art

+# Overview
+You can use `console.log()` to print messages to the console.
+Refer to the `hello-world.js` you created during setup for an example.

+# Drills
 ## Mail ASCII Art
 In `mail.js`, print this picture to the screen using `console.log()`
 ```